-Born in 1954.
 He has extensive experience in the financial sector.
 He served as General Manager of the Ministry of Finance for 17 years.
 At the same time, he has served as Director General of the Directorate General for European Programs, Coordination and Development (2018-2019), Deputy Director General of the Ministry of Defence (2010) and Office Director of the President of the Republic (2001-2003).
-He has also served for a number of years in a number of European institutions: Deputy Governor for Cyprus at the European Bank for Reconstruction and Development, the World Bank and the Board of Governors of the European Stability Mechanism.
+He has also served for a number of years in a number of European Institutions: Deputy Governor for Cyprus at the European Bank for Reconstruction and Development, the World Bank and the Board of Governors of the European Stability Mechanism.
 In addition, he was the representative of Cyprus to the Board of Directors of the Development Bank of the Council of Europe and the Council of the European Financial Stability Fund.
 He holds a Bachelor of Science in Economics from the University of Athens and a Master's in Economics from London University.

-Term of Office: Appointed to the Board of Directors on 10 March 2020 Independent: Yes Member of a Board Committee: Nomination and Remunerations Committee
+Term of Office: Appointed to the Board of Directors on 10 March 2020

+- Nomination and Remunerations Committee - Strategy Committee